 Performance means power and the Dewalt has plenty, more than enough to unzip lug nuts.

-So in theory, if everything was right in the world, you’d only need an impact wrench that had a working range 100 – 160 ft lbs.
-But we know it doesn’t work like that, the weather, rust, road salts and over tightening can cause the lug nuts to be on solid.
+So in theory, if everything was right in the world, you’d only need an impact wrench that had a working range of 100 – 160 ft-lbs.
+But we know it doesn’t work like that, the weather, rust, road salts, and over-tightening can cause the lug nuts to be on solid.

 The best and easiest way to break them loose is the hammering action of an impact wrench, something with enough torque to bust them loose.